 After illustrating children’s books and magazines for many years Hall moved on to illustrate book covers.
 His sweeping style was a natural fit for historical and romantic epics.

 His work has graced some of the biggest bestsellers of all time, like Anne Rice’s 1976 Interview with a Vampire.

 He also created covers for some Colleen McCullough works, including The First Man in Rome and The Thorn Birds.

 A Romance Cover Innovator

-His career was so widely varied and successful that he was commissioned to do the reprint of John Steinbeck’s Cup of Gold and illustrated the cover of Kathleen E. Woodiwiss’s blockbuster bodice ripper, Shanna.
-The latter book sold millions of copies, and the passionate clinch cover was a huge part of the romance novel’s allure.
+His big blast in the romance industry came in 1977 illustrated Kathleen E. Woodiwiss’s blockbuster bodice ripper, Shanna.
+This portrayed one of the first full cover embraces for a romance.
+The book sold millions of copies, and the passionate clinch cover was a huge part of the novel’s allure.

-Hall passed away in 2010, leaving behind a wife of over 50 years, a loving family, and a legion of paperback book fans who loved his artwork.
+Hall passed away in 2010.
+He left behind a wife of over 50 years, a loving family, and a legion of paperback book fans who loved his artwork.